-The following table shows the fair value of financial instruments to which Ginnie Mae has a contractual obligation to deliver or a contractual right to receive cash from another entity as of September 30, 2002 and 2001:
+The following table shows the fair value of financial instruments to which Ginnie Mae has a contractual obligation to deliver, or a contractual right to receive cash from another entity as of September 30, 2003 and 2002:

-Dollars in Thousands September 30, 2002 September 30, 2001 Cost Fair Value Cost Fair Value Funds in U.S. Treasury \$ 2,509,100 \$ 2,509,100 \$ 2,043,000 \$ 2,043,000 U.S.Government securities 6,935,200 7,477,600 6,557,100 6,892,100 Advance against MBS pools 4,400 4,400 8,000 8,000 Other assets 97,100 97,100 123,000 123,000 Unrecognized financial instruments - 1,366,000 - 1,748,300 Other liabilities 97,400 97,400 79,600 79,600
+September 30, 2003 September 30, 2002 Dollars in Thousands Cost Fair Value Cost Fair Value Funds with U.S. Treasury \$ 2,931,800 \$ 2,931,800 \$ 2,509,100 \$ 2,509,100 U.S. Government securities 7,215,800 7,633,500 6,935,200 7,477,600 Advance against MBS pools - - 4,400 4,400 Other assets 129,200 129,200 97,100 97,100 Unrecognized financial instruments - 1,194,000 - 1,366,000 Other liabilities 115,500 115,500 97,400 97,400

 The fair value of Ginnie Mae's largest asset, U.S. Government Securities, is estimated based on quoted market prices for securities of similar maturity.
-The fair values of funds in U.S. treasury, advances against MBS pools, other assets and other liabilities are not materially different from their carrying values.
+The fair values of Funds with U.S. Treasury, advances against MBS pools, other assets, and other liabilities are not materially different from their carrying values.

 Unrecognized financial instruments comprise the net fair value of the fee Ginnie Mae receives for the guaranty of timely payment of principal and interest.
 The value was derived by discounting the estimated future net cash flows relating to Ginnie Mae guaranteed MBS outstanding.
-The assumptions and estimates used in calculating the fair value of unrecognized financial instruments are based on management's evaluation of economic conditions and, therefore, are not subject to precise quantification.
+The assumptions and estimates used in calculating the fair value of unrecognized financial instruments are based on management's evaluation of economic conditions, and therefore, are not subject to precise quantification.

-These discounted cash flows consist of estimated future guaranty fees, taking into account estimated prepayments, in excess of 1) projected losses relating to the MBS program, including projected losses on defaulted pools of MBS, and 2) projected administrative expenses.
+These discounted cash flows consist of estimated future guaranty fees, taking into account estimated prepayments, in excess of: (1) projected losses relating to the MBS program, including projected losses on defaulted pools of MBS; and (2) projected administrative expenses.
 The discount rate approximates an interest rate for risk-free instruments of a type and duration similar to the Ginnie Mae guaranty.
-The fair value of Ginnie Mae's guaranty recognizes the present value of future fees, which are not recognized under generally accepted accounting principles since to do so would record revenue prior to realization.
-The fair value of unrecognized financial instruments decreased from 2001 to 2002, and is primarily attributable to the impact of interest rate volatility.
+The fair value of Ginnie Mae's guaranty recognizes the present value of future fees, which are not recognized under accounting principles generally accepted in the United States of America, since to do so would record revenue prior to realization.
+The fair value of unrecognized financial instruments decreased from Fiscal Year 2002 to Fiscal Year 2003, and is primarily attributable to the impact of interest rate volatility.

-Ginnie Mae's standing as a Federal government corporation whose guaranty carries the full faith and credit of the U.S. Government makes it difficult to determine what the fair value of its financial instruments would be in the private market.
+Ginnie Mae's standing as a Federal Government corporation whose guaranty carries the full faith and credit of the U.S. Government makes it difficult to determine what the fair value of its financial instruments would be in the private market.
 Accordingly, the amount Ginnie Mae would realize upon sale of its financial instruments could differ, perhaps materially, from the amounts shown above.